sugandhi15/FundMe_Foundry_Blockchain/README.md

 - An Ethereum wallet like [MetaMask](https://metamask.io/)
 - A Sepolia testnet faucet for ETH (if deploying on testnets).

-#Acknowledgments
+#Acknowledgments :
-Foundry for testing and deployment tools.
+ -Foundry for testing and deployment tools.
-Chainlink for price feed integration.
+ -Chainlink for price feed integration.
-The Ethereum community for their continued support and innovation.
+ -The Ethereum community for their continued support and innovation.